Perhaps unsurprisingly, Group Income Protection is one of, if not the, most sought-after insurance benefit by employees.

-Group Income Protection is an insurance policy that is arranged by businesses to provide a fixed monthly income for a set time to its employees in the event of an accident or sickness.
+Group Income Protection is an insurance policy paid by businesses to provide their employees with a fixed monthly compensation for any covered time that they are unable to work.

-Providing Group Income Protection allows any sick or injured staff to fully recover at their own pace and use the support services the policy allows to assist with their recovery.
+Group Income Protection allows any sick or injured staff to fully recover at their own pace while using the support services the policy offers to assist with their recovery.

-Group Income Protection does not cover 100% of an employee’s monthly salary as there needs to be an incentive for staff to return to work when they have recovered.
+Group Income Protection does not cover 100% of an employee’s monthly salary, as there needs to be an incentive for staff to return to work once they have recovered.
 Instead, you can provide a maximum of 80% of their income per month and include pension or national insurance contributions.

-Set criteria can be applied to incentive senior staff, attract talent or reward staff loyalty.
-For example, you could provide 50% salary for the first two years of employment then increase to 70% cover after they have met the two-year service criteria.
+You can also choose criteria to incentivise senior staff, attract talent or reward staff loyalty.
+For example, you could provide 50% of their salary for the first two years of employment, then increase to 70% after they have met the two-year service criteria.

-Same goes for the payment period, you can choose for the policy to pay for two years, five years or even until retirement and set different levels for seniority etc. but remember the longer the payment period the more expensive your policy will be.
+The same goes for the payment period.
+You can choose the policy to pay for two years, five years or even until retirement and set different levels for factors such as seniority.
+The longer the payment period, the more expensive your policy’s premiums will be.

-Deferred periods will commonly be either 13, 26 or 52 weeks dependent on the businesses internal sick pay policy and risk appetite.
+Deferred periods will commonly be either 13, 26 or 52 weeks, depending on the business’ internal sick pay policy and risk appetite.

-There are numerous other factors such as covering pension/national insurance contributions, offsetting state benefits, setting an escalation rate etc. which will be unique to a business’s goals.
+There are numerous other factors such as covering pension/national insurance contributions, offsetting state benefits and setting an escalation rate which will also be unique to a business’ goals.

 Is Group Income Protection expensive?

 It’s the question everyone wants to know when choosing a policy, but the answer will be different for every business!
-The cost of your premiums will depend on the number of employees, average age of the workforce, industry you work in, where your located, the scheme design and a lot more.
+The cost of your premiums will depend on the number of employees, the average age of the workforce, the industry you work in, where you’re located, the scheme design and many other factors.

 Below we have provided some price examples for small businesses which all have no pension/national insurance contributions, no escalation, no offset etc. included.

-It is the businesses choice which staff are covered under the policy, they cannot pick and choose who at the company gets it but instead set categories.
+It is the business’ choice which staff are covered under the policy.
+They cannot pick and choose specific employees to cover, but they can instead set categories.

-Category examples could be Directors, Managers, Sales, Administration and Service Period but a business does not have to provide the same level of benefit to each category as they may want to provide higher benefits to more senior or long serving staff.
+Common categories include Directors, Managers, Sales, Administration and a certain length of service.
+Your business does not have to provide the same level of benefit to each category, so you may want to provide higher benefits to more senior or long-serving staff, for example.

-Sometimes including categories which have a younger workforce such as administration or sales, can potentially bring the premium down because decreasing the average age of the scheme makes it a more attractive risk for the insurer.
+Including categories which have a younger workforce such as administration or sales, can potentially bring the premium down because decreasing the average age of the scheme makes it a more attractive risk to the insurer.

 How do claims work on Group Income Protection Insurance?

-If yourself of any employees have a serious illness or accident and it is likely they are not going to be able to return to work for longer than the deferred period- contact your broker straight away.
+If you or any of your employees have a serious illness or accident making you unlikely to return to work for longer than the deferred period, always contact your broker straight away.

-Group Income Protection providers will look at funding private treatment, completing workplace assessments, assisting with role re-training and many more services to assist with any long-term workplace absences.
+Group Income Protection providers will look at funding private treatment, completing workplace assessments, assisting with role re-training and other services to assist with any long-term workplace absences.

 What should we know about Group Income Protection taxation?

-Every company is different and as we are an insurance brokers, we always advise our clients to seek advice from their accountant, tax expert or HMRC before proceeding.
+Every company is different, and we are insurance brokers – not tax experts.
+So, we always advise our clients to seek advice from their accountant, tax expert or HMRC before proceeding.

-Businesses should be aware that when providing Group Income Protection to their workforce, they will usually be able to claim the premiums as a business expense against corporation tax relief.
+When providing Group Income Protection to their workforce, businesses will usually be able to claim the premiums as a business expense against corporation tax relief.

 Should I pay for a Group Income Protection comparison?

-If you are currently paying a fee or considering a new policy why not call us on 01273 222805 for a free comparison and see how much you could potentially be saving yourself.
+If you are currently paying a fee or considering a new policy, give one of our friendly advisors a call on 01273 222805 for a free assessment of how much you could be saving!